 Lately, it’s as if a weight is on their shoulders, constantly pushing them further and further down.
 You can’t imagine your child sinking any lower into this emotional abyss, and you desperately want to throw them a lifeline.

 So here you are, ready to get the ball rolling and pull your child from sadness into happiness again.

 A lot of the time, your child feels overwhelmed by life and the expectations, rules, roles, people, and routines that make up their world.
-And you know it’s time to get them the help that they need.
+And, you know that it’s time to get them the help that they need.

 You truly want your child to find their place in this world and to move into that space fully equipped and confident.
-But you have no idea how that will ever happen if they can’t seem to feel bright and excited for their future.
+But, you have no idea how that will ever happen if they can’t seem to feel excited for their future.
 You never imagined seeing despair cross your child’s face.
-And you certainly didn’t expect that it would be leading your child away from the goals they once envisioned.
+And, you certainly didn’t expect that it would be leading your child away from the goals that they once envisioned.
 You’re ready for answers.

 - Behavioral: your child is agitated, irritable, or isolates themselves socially

 - Cognitive: your child has trouble concentrating or thoughts of suicide or hopelessness